antixenoinitiative/axiwiki/Maelstrom.md

 These Caustic generators are checked on by Thargoid Interceptors flying about within the Maelstrom, these Interceptors are typically passive however become hostile within a certain range, this is still being researched and may not be completely accurate.

 Destroying a Caustic Generator will cause it to drop various materials which can be collected.
-These materials appeared to be used in caustic sink synthesis, although the synthesis was quietly patched out of game.
+These materials are used for Caustic Sink synthesis, along with unlocking the Caustic Sink Launcher itself.

 **Corrosive Mechanisms**
 ![corrosive_mechannism_2.png](/img/corrosive_mechannism_2.png)